mwiget/f5bnk-kubespray/README.md

 - kubectl, helm, yq
 - baremetal server with Nvidia Bluefield-3
 - NFS server, referenced in resources/storageclass.yaml.
 Adjust accordingly
+- One or two Ethernet switch with LACP based LAG support (MC-LAG or EVPN-MH in case of dual attached nodes to different leafs)

 Example /etc/exports flags